-On August 9, 1861, Brigadier General Nathaniel Lyon’s Union Troops were camped at Springfield, Missouri while a large Confederate force, under the command of Brigadier General Ben McCulloch, was quickly approaching, making camp at Wilson’s Creek about 12 miles southwest of Springfield.
+On August 9, 1861, Brigadier General Nathaniel Lyon’s Union Troops were camped at Springfield, Missouri.
+Under the command of Brigadier General Ben McCulloch, a large Confederate force was quickly approaching, making camp at Wilson’s Creek about 12 miles southwest of Springfield.
 Both sides spent the evening formulating plans to attack the other on the following day.

 The Battle of Wilson’s Creek, fought August 10, 1861, was a bitter struggle for control of Missouri in the Civil War’s first year.
 In fact, it was the first major battle in the West and only the second major battle of the Civil War.

 About 5:00 am on the 10th, Lyon, in two columns commanded by himself and Colonel Franz Sigel, attacked the Confederates on Wilson’s Creek, and the Rebel cavalry fell back away from what would become known a Bloody Hill.
 However, the Confederate forces soon rushed up and stabilized their positions, attacking the Union forces three different times but failing to break through the Union line.

 Lyon became the first Union General killed in combat during the battle, and Major Samuel D. Sturgis replaced him.